nangel42/Star-Wars-Quiz-App/README.md

 # Installation Instructions

 * Clone this repo down to your local machine!
-* Make an ENV File and add a mongoDB connection
+* Make an `.env` File and add a mongoDB connection
 * Run the following in the terminal...
 ```
 npm i